prasanthchaduvula/personalblog/content/posts/11/index.md

 ## Authorization

-- Determine whether the authenticated user has access to the particular and usually done after successful authentication
+- Determine whether the authenticated user has access to the particular resources and usually done after successful authentication
 - Generally, transmits info through an Access Token
-- example: As you are member in facebook group, to change the group info you should have authorization to update the group info ( group admin have special authorization)
+- example: As you are member in facebook group, you should have authorization to update the group info ( group admin have special authorization)

 In short, access to a resource is protected by both authentication and authorization.
 If you can't prove your identity, you won't be allowed into a resource.
 And even if you can prove your identity, if you are not authorized for that resource, you will still be denied access.